evildmp/diataxis-documentation-framework/tutorials.rst

 .. _tutorials:

-About tutorials
+Tutorials
 ===============

-..  rubric:: Tutorials are **lessons** that take the reader by the hand through a series of steps to complete a project of some kind.
-Tutorials are **learning-oriented**.
+..  rubric:: A tutorial is an **experience** that takes place under the guidance of a tutor.
+A tutorial is always **learning-oriented**.

 ===========

-A tutorial must help a beginner achieve basic competence with a product, so that they can go on to use the product for their own purposes.

-A tutorial also needs to show the learner that they can be successful with the product - by having them do something both *meaningful* and *attainable*.
+A tutorial is a *practical activity*, in which the student learns by doing something meaningful, towards some achievable goal.

+A tutorial *serves study* - its purpose is not to help the user get something done, but to help the user acquire skills and knowledge.

 ..  image:: /images/overview-tutorials.png
     :alt: Tutorials - learning-oriented guides that describe practical steps and are intended to serve our study.
     :class: sidebar

-A tutorial in other words is a lesson - a lesson concerned with *learning how* rather than *learning that*, because it's concerned with *skill*: practical, not theoretical knowledge.
+A tutorial in other words is a lesson.

-Having completed a tutorial, the learner should be in a position to start to make sense of the rest of the documentation, and the product itself.

-For a product, a tutorial turns new learners into users.
-An inadequate tutorial can prevent a project from acquiring new users.
+It's important to understand that while a student will learn by doing, what the student *does* is not necessarily what they *learn*.
+Through doing, they will acquire theoretical knowledge (i.e. facts), understanding, familiarity.
+They will learn how things relate to each other and interact, and how to interact with them.
+They will learn the names of things, the use of tools, workflows, concepts, commands.
+And so on.

 =================